seek-oss/sku/.changeset/afraid-fishes-swim.md

 **NOTE**: These settings disable critical functionality of sku, so you likely don't want to use them unless you know what you're doing

-- `skuSkipConfigure`: Skip generation and configuration of config files.
+- `skuSkipConfigure`: Skip generation of config files.
 E.g. .prettierrc, tsconfig.json, etc.
 - `skuSkipPeerDepValidation`: Skip checking for multiple copies of the same package.
 You likely want to try and fix the warnings found by this check rather than disabling it.

 **EXAMPLE USAGE**: